DeuxHuitHuit/SpriteCreator/README.md

 - -t:path\to\ouput\folder\ the folder where to save the sprite image
 	- Default to the current directory
 - Example with jpg: `sprite -f:sprite.jpg -filter:*.jpg`

+## Build your own version

+You can checkout the repro and open the Visual Studio

 ## Copyrights